 When mushrooms are cooked and left at room temperature for an extended period, they can potentially develop harmful bacteria.

-Tagliatelle can be stored in a refrigerator for a few hours, but we don’t recommend reheating the mushrooms.
+Tagliatelle can be stored in a refrigerator for a few hours, but don’t reheat the mushrooms.
 The proteins in the mushrooms break down very quickly when reheated, which might lead to stomach aches or even more serious problems.

 That being said, it’s generally best to only cook the amount of mushrooms you plan to eat in one sitting to avoid the need for reheating.
 If you want to add mushrooms to a dish that you plan to reheat, it’s best to add them fresh and avoid warming them separately.